18th century estate

 Welcome to one of Europe’s largest and best botanical gardens.

-Here you’ll find around 16,000 species of plants in the different greenhouses and areas like the rock garden and herb garden.
+Here you’ll find around 16,000 species of plants in areas like the rock garden, herb garden and the Japanese dell.

 The Botanical Garden offers a vast and impressive collection of plants and flowers, and is a great place to visit all year round.
 With over half a million visitors a year it’s one of the most popular attractions in the region.